Program Room Use Policy

 The intentional display of firearms during public meetings is prohibited.

-It is suggested that organizations make reservations as early as possible to assure the date they need.
+It is suggested that organizations make reservations as early as possible to assure the date they need, but may not be made more than 60 days in advance.
 Organizations that regularly schedule meetings must apply in advance each time; bookings are not guaranteed.
-The library reserves the right to restrict the frequency of use.
+In order to ensure equitable use for all community members, no individual or group may reserve more than three hours per calendar week.
+Requests for additional usage will require approval from the library board.
 Reservations may be requested online by clicking on Events at www.delphilibrary.org, in person at the main desk of the library, by email to firstname.lastname@example.org, or by calling 765-564-2929.

 No fees will be charged for the use of the room.